MicrosoftDocs/MIMDocs/MIMDocs/certificate-manager-for-non-administrators.md

 1.  **Unpack the appx file**

     Obtain a signing certificate.
-You can follow the steps to create one using AD CS [here](http://blogs.technet.com/b/deploymentguys/archive/2013/06/14/signing-windows-8-applications-using-an-internal-pki.aspx).
+Follow the steps to [Sign Windows 8 applications using an internal PKI](http://blogs.technet.com/b/deploymentguys/archive/2013/06/14/signing-windows-8-applications-using-an-internal-pki.aspx).
 Stop when you get to “Sign the Application”.
 Name the exported pfx file.
 Export to a .cer file as well, and import it to the client using the cer file of the new signing certificate.

     Run the following to unpack the appx file: